Vacuum Cleaner Run Time Table: Which Battery Performs Best?

 Sure it does amazing things, but I can barely use!

-Selecting a vacuum with an acceptable run time is imperative, there has to be the right balance between cleaning capability performance and run time, and often you need to sacrafice a bit of one for the other to find that right balance.
+Selecting a vacuum with an acceptable run time is imperative.
+There has to be the right balance between cleaning capability, performance, and run time.
+Often, you need to sacrifice a bit of one for the other to find that right balance.
+This balance becomes even more crucial when dealing with specific cleaning issues, such as how to clean a vacuum cleaner that smells, which may require longer operating times between cleaning capability performance and run time, and often you need to sacrafice a bit of one for the other to find that right balance.

 But that’s the point, what exactly is the right balance?
 That will depend on your requirements, which is why I have added this run-time vs charge-time database for cordless vacuum cleaners!